la2050/archive/_organizations/fsbcs-dba-community-builders-resource-network-cbrn.md

 org_summary: >-
-  The First Southern Baptist Church of Sylmar (FSBCS), who is the sponsoring partner of this initiative, began a food pantry immediately after the Northridge earthquake in â€™94, as a distributor for FEMA.
-Since the need to assist the hungry didnâ€™t end once the infrastructure was repaired, neither did the FSBCS.
-The church is quite small; in fact, it averages less than 50 people a week for its Sunday service â€“ yet it provides food to an average of 5,000 people per month.
-It manages to do this week after week, month after month, year after year â€“ with a workforce comprised entirely of volunteers.
+  The First Southern Baptist Church of Sylmar (FSBCS), who is the sponsoring partner of this initiative, began a food pantry immediately after the Northridge earthquake in ’94, as a distributor for FEMA.
+Since the need to assist the hungry didn’t end once the infrastructure was repaired, neither did the FSBCS.
+The church is quite small; in fact, it averages less than 50 people a week for its Sunday service — yet it provides food to an average of 5,000 people per month.
+It manages to do this week after week, month after month, year after year — with a workforce comprised entirely of volunteers.
 There are no administrative costs or overhead.